Raising awareness with MSP’s this November

 If you have any questions please contact [email protected]

-If you are writing from Scotland, you can also encourage your MSP to attend the 18th of November debate on pancreatic cancer in the Scottish parliament.
+If you are writing from Scotland, please encourage your MSP to attend the 17th of November debate on pancreatic cancer in the Scottish parliament.

 The Scottish parliament will hold a debate on pancreatic cancer to discuss the disease and challenges in diagnosis, treatment and survival.
 MSPs from all parties have supported Claire Adamson MSP and her team in calling for the debate, which has taken place annually since 2017.